slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"My family history begins with me, but yours ends with you."  -- Iphicrates*
 > *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."  -- Alfie Kohn*
+> *"Never help a child with a task he feels he can succeed."  -- Maria Montessori*
+> *"My partner teacher des this lovely thing when a student in his class gives him an «I don’t know» response.
+He simply says, «tell me something you do know that might be helpful»."  -- Tom Brassington*
+> *"The hardest job kids face today is learning good manners without seeing any."  -- Fred Astaire*
+> *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson*
+> *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
+This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."  -- Jaime Casap*

+- children don’t need a perfect teacher. they need a happy teacher, who’s gonna make them excited to come to school and grow a love for learning.
+- Children learn to be kind by experiencing kindness.
+Not by being told to be kind.
+- your child’s behaviour triggers you because deep down inside lives a child that was shamed for behaving the same way.
 - A father is the one who reveals the truth about life to the kids.
 A mother is the one who comforts them after hearing it.
 -->